 Step Two: Brainstorming

 Different prompts will call for different brainstorming sessions.
 If your prompt is “What person inspires you?” jot down a list of people who you admire.
-It could be a parental figure, a teacher, a celebrity, a past inventor, or even a fictional character (just make sure you follow the rules of the prompt).
+It could be a parental figure, a teacher, a celebrity, a past inventor, or even a fictional character (just make sure you follow the rules of the prompt of the application essay).